 California Sports Betting Hearing – January 8th, 2020

-On January 8th, California took a great leap towards opening up the discussion about legal sports betting in the Golden State.
+On January 8th, California took a great leap towards opening up the discussion about legal sports wagering in the Golden State.
 The Joint Assembly and Senate Governmental Organization Committees held a meeting in the state capital, where they invited industry experts to discuss what a legal California sports betting market could look like.

 Research expert Chris Grove said that the California market could be worth $2.5 billion per year given that mobile sports betting would be included.
-However, Grove tweeted after the hearing that he could “feel” the obstruction in the room, and that he didn’t believe that California would legalize online sports betting in the near future.
+However, Grove tweeted after the hearing that he could “feel” the obstruction in the room, and that he didn’t believe that California would legalize online betting in the near future.

 Tribal Casinos File Sports Betting Authorisation Ballot Measure – November 2019

-Sports Betting Legislation Introduction – June, 2019
+Bill Dodd Sports Betting Bill Introduction – June, 2019

-Sports Betting Amendment Proposal – July, 2017
+California Online Sportsbooks Amendment Proposal – July, 2017

 Daily Fantasy Sports Authorization – January 2016